MFlowCode/MFC/README.md

 specified with the `-j` option.
 Most parameters have sensible defaults which can be overridden in [mfc.user.yaml](mfc.user.yaml).

-Please refer to the `./mfc.sh -h` for information on parallel execution.
+Please refer to `./mfc.sh -h` for information on parallel execution.

 # Testing MFC